kapouer/raja/doc/REST.md

 DELETE /element
 {method: DELETE, url: /element}
-This is the only non-homogeneous method, it can be fixed if it is seen as an element of a collection - it is discouraged to use it anyway.
+As can be seen on the message, it is not homogeneous (missing data).
+It is actually a mistake to DELETE an element when it is not part of a collection.
+When this case happens, the corresponding collection message is emitted instead.

 Collections